tohyuting/tp/docs/DeveloperGuide.md

 Besides, a command type prefix, `ct/COMMAND_TYPE` is required in the implementation of `edit` command to indicate whether user wishes to edit a warehouse or supplier entry.
 Without this, an alternative would be for a `TYPE` parameter, where user have to indicate `supplier` or `warehouse`.
 However, this may not be suitable for our target user, who wishes to update information quickly.

 Lastly, another alternative considered was to create separate commands for warehouses and suppliers respectively.
 For example, `editw` and `edits` to represent edit warehouse and edit supplier.
-However, this might increase duplicated codes, since minimal changes to the code would be found for each class of command.
+However, this might increase duplicated codes since minimal changes to the code would be found for each class of command.

 Therefore, our team decided to implement `edit` command by taking in prefixes and throwing our relevant exceptions at appropriate points after considering code quality and end user experience.